QuinnCrosfield-zz/Machine-Learning-Projects/README.md

-## This is a repository of projects completed in for a Machine Learning Course
+## This is a repository of projects completed for a Machine Learning Course